Hands typing on a laptop

 Direct-to-consumer research can help you gain insight into your target audience.
 Through questionnaires, surveys, focus groups, and in-depth interviews, you can learn specifics about your customers, from their buying habits to how they respond to your branding.

 It’s also important to stay up to date on the most recent industry trends and customer demographics.
-In addition to resources like the Library of Congress, universities’ online learning courses, and TED Talks, there are dozens of trustworthy web resources available free of charge (and right at your fingertips).
+In addition to resources like the Library of Congress, universities’ online learning courses, and TED Talks, there are dozens of trustworthy web resources available available at no cost (and right at your fingertips).

 This information won’t necessarily align with your specific market, but it’s an efficient way to get general questions answered, and enhance the content of your future business plan.